 The law in Michigan allows you to name a person to make medical decisions on your behalf, if you are unable to do so.
 This person must be at least 18 years of age, and is known as the "Patient Advocate."
-The form used to designate someone to be your Patient Advocate is called the Durable Power of Attorney for Health Care.
+The form used to designate someone to be your Patient Advocate is called the Durable Power of Attorney for Health Care or an Advanced Directive, which can be completed by working with our Advance Care Planning office.

 When you name someone to be your Patient Advocate, it must be done in writing, signed by you, dated and witnessed by at least two people.
 Your Patient Advocate must sign a written acceptance of the responsibility before they can make decisions for you.
 Your Patient Advocate will not be asked to make decisions for you, unless you become unable to make your own decisions.
 That determination will be made by your attending physician, and either another physician or licensed psychologist.
 You also have the right to cancel or change your Patient Advocate designation at any time.
 If you already have a Patient Advocate, you should make sure that your doctor and the Medical Center are aware of this.
 A copy of that form will need to be placed in your medical records, to be sure that your wishes are followed.

-If you have not named a Patient Advocate, but would like to do so, forms are available through the Social Work Department here at the Medical Center or through your attorney.
+If you have not named a Patient Advocate, but would like to do so, forms are available through the Social Work Department, by contacting the Advance Care Planning department here at the Medical Center or through your attorney.
 It is very important for you to discuss this decision with your family, and attending physician.